Futurecodemaster/Anime_EDA_APP/README.md

 ## Algorithm Description
 In developing this application, I have utilized various data processing algorithms to organize and analyze the anime data effectively.
 These include:
 - Data filtering and sorting based on different attributes like genre, score, and type.
-- Predictive modeling, using RandomForestRegressor, to forecast trends or ratings.
+- Predictive modeling, using RandomForestRegressor, to forecast trends.
-- Sophisticated data visualization techniques to present the data in an accessible and engaging manner.
+- Data visualization techniques to present the data in an accessible and engaging manner.

 ## Tools Used
 For this project, I have employed several tools: